awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

 # Launching self\-managed Amazon Linux nodes<a name="launch-workers"></a>

 This topic describes how you can launch Auto Scaling groups of Linux nodes that register with your Amazon EKS cluster\.
 After the nodes join the cluster, you can deploy Kubernetes applications to them\.
 You can also launch self\-managed Amazon Linux 2 nodes with `eksctl` or the AWS Management Console\.
+If you need to launch nodes on AWS Outposts, see [Launching self\-managed Amazon Linux nodes on an Outpost](eks-outposts-self-managed-nodes.md)\.

 **Prerequisites**
 + An existing Amazon EKS cluster\.
 To deploy one, see [Creating an Amazon EKS cluster](create-cluster.md)\.
 If you have subnets in the AWS Region where you have AWS Outposts, AWS Wavelength, or AWS Local Zones enabled, those subnets must not have been passed in when you created your cluster\.